AndyUGA/OldFertilizerCalculator/README.md

 ![Image](https://cdn-images-1.medium.com/max/1000/1*GkR93AAlILkmE_3QQf88Ug.png)

-A mobile application based on a fertilizer calculator that will allow users use their mobile devices to compute calculations
+A fertilizer calculator mobile application that will allow users to use their mobile devices to make quick calculations
 ------------------------------------------------------------------------------------------------------------------------------

 ## Technologies utitilized in this project: